SHOULD YOU TRAVEL WITH DEPRESSION?

 Travelling involves a lot of culture shock, rapidly adapting to change often, communication barriers, relying on your gut instinct or intuition and being resourceful and dependent on only yourself.

-If you’re feeling depressed or down and you can’t confidently say you’d be able to deal with all of that, then don’t go.
+If you’re feeling down or dealing with depression and you can’t confidently say you’d be able to deal with all of that, then don’t go.
 At least not yet.

 IS TRAVEL GOOD FOR DEPRESSION?